raw-lab/MetaCerberus/README.md

-# Welcome to RoboMax
+# Welcome to Cerberus
 >python code for versatile Functional Ontology Assignments for Metagenomes via Hidden Markov Model (HMM) searching with environmental focus of shotgun meta'omics data

-Installing RoboMax:
+Installing Cerberus:
 -------
 - needs a pip installer
 - needs a conda installer